redis/docs/content/commands/httl/index.md

 syntax_str: numfields field [field ...]
 title: HTTL
 ---
-Returns the remaining TTL (time to live) of a hash key's fields that have a set expiration.
+Returns the remaining TTL (time to live) of a hash key's field(s) that have a set expiration.
 This introspection capability allows a Redis client to check how many seconds a given hash key field will continue to be part of the hash key.